Instance boot modes

 A boot mode is the mode in which the system disk is booted during the creation of an Elastic Compute Service (ECS) instance.
-The boot mode of an ECS instance is determined based on the boot modes supported by the instance type and the boot mode of the image that is used to create the instance.
-This topic describes the boot modes of ECS instances, how to view the boot modes of public images, and how to specify or change the boot modes of custom images.
+The boot mode affects the startup efficiency, security, and operating system compatibility of the ECS instance.
+The boot mode of an ECS instance is determined by the boot mode of the selected instance type and the boot mode of the image.
+This topic describes the boot modes of ECS instances, how to view the boot mode of a public image, and how to specify or change the boot mode of a custom image.

 The boot mode of an ECS instance determines the mode that is used to boot the system disk of the instance on first instance startup.
-If you restart an ECS instance, the system uses the boot mode that is determined during instance creation to boot the system disk.
+If you restart an ECS instance, the system uses the boot mode configured during instance creation to boot the system disk.
+ECS instances support the Basic Input/Output System (BIOS) and Unified Extensible Firmware Interface (UEFI) boot modes.

-• Legacy BIOS boot mode: BIOS, which is the basic software layer involved in the system boot process, is used to initialize hardware.
-BIOS provides basic hardware services to support the booting of an operating system.
+• BIOS boot mode: BIOS, which is the basic software layer involved in the system boot process, is responsible for initializing hardware and providing basic hardware services to support the boot of the operating system.
 BIOS is a traditional firmware interface standard with limited functionality.

 • UEFI boot mode: UEFI, which is a substitute for BIOS, is a more advanced and modular firmware interface standard.
 UEFI provides a more powerful, flexible, and secure boot environment.